-2-1A: When checkbox is checked, temp sensor list displays the scanned list from 1-wire bus.
-When that checkbox is unchecked, temp sensor list is from last configured EEPROM reading back.
-In this way, if a configured temp sensor lost, the memory from EEPROM will reflect the configuration, thus display fail for that sensor.
+2-1A: When checkbox is checked, temp sensor list displays the scanned list from 1- wire bus.
+When that checkbox is unchecked, temp sensor list is from last configured from EEPROM will reflect the configuration, thus display fail for that sensor.